 The technical assistance services and reports provided by this project could also help Indian tribes identify potential sources of funding to make the improvements suggested in their reports and can help provide the justifications to use in future grant applications.
 The term of this project is through the end of February, 2021.

 Apply now for a TTSA

 Is your tribal community interested in participating in the Tribal Transportation Safety Assessment (TTSA) project?
 Please review the program application or contact Afsaneh Yavari, TTSA project lead, at email@example.com for more information or to address any questions you may have.
-Applications for the program are being accepted until Friday, February 28, 2020.
+Good news!
+The deadline for applications has been extended to Thursday, April 30, 2020.